blbadger/blbadger.github.io/clifford-attractor.md

 y_{n+1} \approx y_n + dy \cdot \Delta t
 $$

-To make these calculations and plotting them in python, the wonderful numpy and matplotlib libraries are used and we define the Clifford attractor function:
+To make these calculations and plotting them in python, the wonderful numpy and matplotlib libraries are used and we define the Clifford attractor function with constants $a=-1.4, \; b=1.7, \; c=1, \; d=0.7$:
 ```python
 # import third party libraries
 import numpy as np